wyattsweet/Data-Structures-and-Algorithms/README.md

 In DFS we can store the vertices we come across in a stack.
 We would explore all adjacent vertices if they are available

+### Algorithms

+#### Dijkstra's Algorithm

+In its simplest form Dijkstra's Algorithnm is used to find the shortest path from one node in a graph to another.

+**Steps**

+1. Mark the distance from the source node to every other node in the graph as infinity to signify those nodes have not yet been visited.
+*
+*